psychoinformatics-de/ipsy-docs/source/internal/data_center/mudflap.rst

 Mudflap
 *******
 Mudflap is the backup server for Medusa.
-Backups and documentation are -- hopefully -- done in a way that allows Mudflap to quickly (sub 8 hours) replace Medusa as the head node, in the event of downtime.
+Backups and documentation are -- hopefully -- done in a way that allows Mudflap to quickly (sub 1 hour) replace flatbed as the data node in the event of failure.
 It was purchased 2012.12.

-.. note:: Given that Mudflap's hardware is significantly superior to Medusa, it is hoped
-          that Mudflap and Medusa will switch roles within the next year (as of 23.05.2013).

 Services
 ========